veekaybee/textedit/textedit/README.md

 4. Run `pip -r requirements.txt`
 5. That's it!
 You're ready to use textedit.
 6. If you encounter any issues, `export PYTHONPATH="${PYTHONPATH}:/my/other/path"` to your `~/.bashrc` or Windows equivalent file.
-7. Running tests: python -m unittest discover
+7. Running tests: `python -m unittest discover` to test whether wordcount works.

 ### Prerequisites